BCHoagland/Sutton-and-Barto/2 - Multi-Armed Bandits/README.md

 UCB includes an exploration term in the value estimate, ensuring non-random exploration (unlike ε-greedy) without optimistic initialization.

 This implementation uses a constant step size, and adds 1 to both terms under the radical in the maximization function as an easy way of avoiding log(0) or division by 0.

+## Gradient Bandit
+Store preference values for each action relative to the other actions.
+The probability of choosing an action is based on the value of its preference put through the softmax function along with the other actions' preferences.

+The preferences are updated based on the gradient of the expected reward.